ToastCheng/blog/content/addons/author.md

   ###### AUG 2019 - Present

+  - Refactor existing NodeJS backend and integrated Typescript to improve  codebase maintainability.

+  - Automated infrastructure provisioning in GCP with Terraform, setup complex environments within minutes.

+  - Designed and implemented a medical AI inference system including Golang backend and ReactJS frontend with microservice architecture, using Redis Pubsub to buffer the request traffic from limited GPU resources.
+Finally, integrated into the DICOM system (medical image storage) of the hospital seamlessly.

+  - Optimized and benchmarked MongoDB queries and resource usage for deployments.

+  - Developed real-time web administration system's frontend using Grpc streaming.

   - Led a 4-person medical device app team based on Flutter, designed application architecture, API schema, and native platform (Android/iOS) communications.

-  - Designed and implemented a medical AI inference system including backend and frontend, integrated into the DICOM system of a hospital seamlessly.

-  - Optimized and benchmarked database queries and resource usage for deployments.

-  - Developed a real-time web administration system's frontend with complex hierarchy logic.
+Implemented an off-line cache system for synchronizing data between devices and server.

 - #### Oakda inc., Taipei City, Taiwan